SaxMan96/ElkaDating/README.md

-# ElkaDatingServer
+# ElkaDating

-TIN Projekt Serwer
+TIN Projekt - Client Server application used to book consultation hours with a lecturer